Back to Top

 Chicano Studies

-The Chicano Studies Program at CSU-Pueblo is a small but growing academic program.
-The Chicano Studies minor complements majors and careers in law, sociology, social work, languages, education, government, business, and other disciplines.
+The Chicano Studies Program at CSU Pueblo is a small but growing academic program.
+The Chicano Studies minor complements majors and careers in law, sociology, social work, languages, education, government, business, and many other disciplines.
+Students who plan to live and work in the U.S. Southwest—or who aspire to careers involving relations across the Americas—will find these courses especially valuable.

-• individualized attention from faculty
+• Individualized attention from faculty

-• personalized, interdisciplinary academic support
+• Personalized, interdisciplinary academic support

-• small class sizes and close interaction with instructors
+• Small class sizes and close interaction with instructors

-• specialized knowledge of categories of diversity
+• Specialized knowledge of diversity and cultural studies

-• encouragement and support for student-initiated projects
+• Support for student-initiated projects and research

-For further information about Chicano Studies, contact the Chicano Studies Coordinator at 719.549.2359 or judy.baca@csupueblo.edu
+For more information, contact the Chicano Studies Coordinator at 719.549.2359 or judy.baca@csupueblo.edu .

 Discover CSU Pueblo